Hubs Programme

 Welcome to the Football Foundation’s Hubs programme

-Using investment from the Premier League, The FA and Government through Sport England, the Hubs programme aims to create financially sustainable grassroots sports facilities with multiple artificial grass pitches.
+Using investment from the Premier League, The FA and Government, the Hubs programme aims to create financially sustainable grassroots sports facilities with multiple 3G grass pitches.

 The programme is targeted at local authorities and whilst the Foundation’s investment is football-led, Hubs will support the delivery of a wide range of other sports, activities and programmes.
-There’s no one-size fits all to the facility mix of a Hub - we’ll look to support projects that tackle inequalities in our four priority groups to deliver football and other sports/activities through a community-led approach.
+The facility mix of a Hub can be tailored to meet local need, there’s no one-size fits all.
+We’ll look to support projects that tackle inequalities in our four priority groups to deliver football and other sports/activities through a community-led approach.

 Read through the information below to find out everything you need to know about the Hubs programme.